Code-Institute-Submissions/psnaz-battleships-game_DecResub/README.md

 5. [PEP 8 – Style Guide for Python Code](https://peps.python.org/pep-0008/)

+6. [Stackoverflow](https://stackoverflow.com/) - used as the main troubleshooting go to resource

 -----

 ## Content

--All content was written by the developer.
+All content was written by the developer.

 ### Acknowledgements